**Come work with a COOL Company! Hiring Immediately for HVAC Installer. Apply Today!** Read More

 A gas furnace is an effective and reliable way to heat your home.
 Because of the cost of natural gas as compared to electricity, it tends to be the more affordable option, as well.
 And as technology has improved, gas furnace efficiency has increased significantly.
 But what people sometimes wonder is just how safe it is to use a gas-burning furnace to heat their home.

-What Is a Heat Exchanger?
+What Is a Heat Exchanger in a Furnace?

 Your gas furnace’s heat exchanger is the most critical piece of the system in multiple ways.
 First, it has the critical function of transferring the heat from the combusted fuel into air that can be blown into your home, so without it, there would be no heat.
 Second, it is the essential component that prevents carbon monoxide from contaminating your home.
+If you’re unsure whether damage may be developing, it’s important to recognize signs your furnace needs repair to prevent safety risks.

 The combustion gases are contained within the completely enclosed heat exchanger, which gets very hot.
 The blower conducts air over and around the heat exchanger, raising the temperature of the air before it is blown through the ducts.

-What Happens If the Heat Exchanger Cracks?
+What Happens If a Furnace Heat Exchanger Cracks?

 There are several things that can help you keep track of potential heat exchanger problems.